Budda Baker

-Bishard "Budda" Baker (born January 10, 1996) is an American professional football safety for the Arizona Cardinals of the National Football League (NFL).
+Bishard "Budda" Baker (born January 10, 1996) is an American professional football strong safety for the Arizona Cardinals of the National Football League (NFL).
 He played college football for the Washington Huskies, and was selected by the Cardinals in the second round of the 2017 NFL draft.
-Baker is a seven-time Pro Bowler and a four-time All-Pro member.
+Baker is an eight-time Pro Bowler and a four-time All-Pro member.

 Early life

+Baker's mother started calling him Budda as a baby since she thought he looked like a Buddha doll.
 Baker attended Bellevue High School in Bellevue, Washington.
 He played safety and running back in football, and also ran track.
 As a senior, he was named the Seattle Times High School Athlete of the Year.
 Baker was rated as a four-star recruit and was ranked among the top safeties in his class.
 He originally committed to the University of Oregon to play college football, but flipped to the University of Washington the night before National Signing Day.

-Baker grew up as a Seattle Seahawks fan.

 College career

 As a true freshman at Washington in 2014, Baker started all 14 games, recording 80 tackles, one interception, and one sack.
 Following his freshman campaign, Baker was named a Freshman All-American by USA Today.
 As a sophomore in 2015 he started 12 of 13 games and was named All-Pac-12 Conference after recording 49 tackles and two interceptions.
 Baker was named a pre-season All-American prior to the 2016 season.
 Following the 2016 season, Baker earned consensus all-American honors as a result of being named a first-team all-American by The Sporting News and the Football Writers Association of America, and a second-team all-American by the American Football Coaches Association and The Associated Press.
 On January 3, 2017, Baker announced his decision to forgo his senior season and enter the 2017 NFL draft.